Zhaoyi-Li21/Joeylee-rio/README.md

 - 👋 Hi, I’m Li Zhaoyi
 - 👀 I’m beyond interested in machine learning systems, especially when it comes to the following topics:
--   1): compositionality and disentanglement of learned representations;
+-   1): compositionality and disentanglement of representations learned by sota pre-trained language models;
--   2): generalization and robustness in distribution shift scenarios;
+-   2): generalization and robustness of learning systems (in distribution shift scenarios);
 -   3): composiitonal generalization and interpreting complex reasoning capacity of (large) neural language models;
 - 🌱 I’m currently a graduate student pursuing my master degree at USTC, School of Computer Science.
 - 📫 How to reach me : lizhaoyi777@mail.ustc.edu.cn or joeylee2333@gmail.com